a1ndreay/vagrant-extra-vars/README.md

 # vagrant-extra-vars

-A simple Ruby helper to extract extra JSON-formatted variables passed via the `--pass-var` vagrant CLI flag or the `VAGRANT_PASS_VARS` environment variable to use in Vagrantfile.
+Vagrant plugin that provide way to use JSON-formatted variables passed via the `--pass-var` vagrant CLI flag or the `VAGRANT_PASS_VARS` environment variable in Vagrantfile.

 ## Features